ShaunCurtis/CEC.Blazor.Editor/Editor-Framework.md

 ### What Makes all this Work?

+If you havn't dug through the AspNetCore code on Github how all the edit stuff hangs together can be a little baffling.

 There's an intrincate set of relationships and links within the edit form components that make all this work.
 The net result is a lot of co-ordinated re-rendering of components to display validation problems and the right buttons displayed based on the edit state.

 We've covered the intial load process for the form.  `<UILoader Loaded="this.IsLoaded">` controls when the form gets rendered.
 Once we have a live `EditContext` and interlinked `RecordEditorContext` `IsLoaded` is true.
 All the Input controls get rendered and linked into the cascaded `EditContext`.
 An initial validation has been run on `RecordEditorContext` as part of `NotifyEditContextChangedAsync`, so the form will display validation messages.